Skip to main content

 Overview

-Led by Dr. Robert B. Baron and taught by UCSF’s best teachers, this continuing medical education program addresses a range of primary care topics: preventive medicine, reduction of cardiovascular risk factors, day-to-day clinical problems, chronic disease management, women's health, geriatrics, behavioral medicine, optimal use of diagnostic tests, new medications, and more.
+This online CME course presents a comprehensive review of new developments in outpatient management, along with controversies, specialty problems, and best practices in the primary care setting.
+Dr. Robert Baron and a roster of expert UCSF faculty discuss preventive medicine, reduction of cardiovascular risk factors, day-to-day clinical problems, chronic disease management, women's health, geriatrics, behavioral medicine, optimal use of diagnostic tests and new medications, and more.

 Topics / Speakers

-Prevention of Common Infections - Best Practices in Vaccination - Lisa G. Winston, MD
+Best Practices in Adult Vaccination - Lisa Winston, MD

-Current Challenges in Lung Disease: Asthma, COPD, Smoke, and Post-Covid Sequelae - Lekshmi Santhosh, MD, MAEd
+Current Challenges in Management of Asthma and COPD - Lekshmi Santhosh, MD, MAEd

-Covid-19: Where Do We Stand?
-What Have We Learned?
-Where are We Going? - George Rutherford, III, MD
+Covid-19 – Where Do We Stand, What Have We Learned, Where are We Going - Peter Chin-Hong, MD

 Cardiology for the Non-Cardiologist - New Innovations and New Guidelines - Krishan Soni, MD, MBA, FACC